-When the ozone is dissolved in water, it’s unstable nature makes it highly reactive with oxidizable mineral, organic and microbiological contamination.
-Unlike chlorine, which merely deactivates bacteria after lengthy exposure time, ozone literally destroys bacteria on contact.
+When the ozone is dissolved in water, its unstable nature makes it highly reactive with oxidizable mineral, organic and microbiological contamination.
+Unlike chlorine, which merely deactivates bacteria after a long exposure time, ozone destroys bacteria on contact.
 The end product of ozone oxidation of organic matter is carbon dioxide and water.
 Ozone oxidizes mineral contaminants from a soluble form to an insoluble form, to permit final removal by filtration.

 After ozone has done its job, it reverts back to pure oxygen, making it the most powerful non-chemical water treatment technology available.

-WITH NEARLY 30 YEARS EXPERIENCE SOLVING UNIQUE WATER-RELATED PROBLEMS, BIOTECH WATER RESEARCHERS IS THE OBVIOUS CHOICE WITH INTELLIGENT SOLUTIONS FOR BUSINESS, INDUSTRIAL, COMMERCIAL, AGRICULTURAL OR MUNICIPAL WATER APPLICATIONS.
+WITH NEARLY 30 YEARS OF EXPERIENCE SOLVING UNIQUE WATER-RELATED PROBLEMS, BIOTECH WATER RESEARCHERS ARE THE OBVIOUS CHOICE WITH INTELLIGENT SOLUTIONS FOR BUSINESS, INDUSTRIAL, COMMERCIAL, AGRICULTURAL, OR MUNICIPAL WATER APPLICATIONS.

 Our commitment at BioTech Water Researchers is to: “Serve The World With Superior Products”.